TobiasNickel/tXml/README.md

   11. xml namespaces
   12. sync API for a sync process
   13. getElementsById/-Class direct on the xmlString
-  14. simplefy, similar to PHP's [SimpleXML](http://php.net/manual/en/book.simplexml.php)
+  14. simplify, similar to PHP's [SimpleXML](http://php.net/manual/en/book.simplexml.php)
   15. filter, similar to underscore, as a alternative to CSS selectors
+  16. monomorphism for fast processing and fewer if statements (a node always has tagName:'', attributes:{} and children:[])

-  16. streamSupport ! ! !
+  17. streamSupport ! ! !

 ## Try Online
 you can to some test without installing online: [tnickel.de](http://tnickel.de/2017/04/02/txml-online/)